-The Issuer reserves the right at any time to vary or terminate the appointment of any Agent and/or to appoint additional or other Agents and/or approve any change in the specified office through which any Agent acts; provided that the applicable requirements (if any) of Clause 25 (Changes in Agents) of the Agency Agreement are satisfied.
+The Issuer is entitled to vary or terminate the appointment of any Agent and/or appoint additional or other Agents; provided that the applicable requirements (if any) of Clause 25 (Changes in Agents) of the Agency Agreement are satisfied.

 In addition, the Issuer shall as soon as practicable appoint a Paying Agent having a specified office in the United States in the circumstances described in Condition 5.5 (General Provisions Applicable to Payments).